Liam (2000 film): Box office

 The film grossed $91,000 in the United Kingdom.
 It grossed $1 million in the United States and Canada and $1.9 million worldwide.

 Reception

+Metacritic, which uses a weighted average, assigned the a score of 74 out of 100, based on 25 critics, indicating "generally favorable" reviews.

 Critics compared the film to the similarly themed Angela's Ashes, but Roger Ebert said Liam "is harder-edged, more unsparing".
 He singled out the performances of Borrows and Hart.
 Some found the ending to be unnecessarily harsh; Ebert wrote, "I think it follows from a certain logic, and leads to the very last shot, which is heartbreaking in its tenderness."
 A.O.
 Scott of The New York Times, however, critiqued the film's use of melodrama.

-In his review for The Guardian Peter Bradshaw applaud the powerful performances but criticized its clichéd scenes.
+In his review for The Guardian Peter Bradshaw applauded the powerful performances but criticized its clichéd scenes.
 According to him, the movie explores sin, shame, and fascism, but lacks epiphanies and meaningful redemption, leaving the audience battered and dispirited.

 At 57th Venice International Film Festival, Meghan Burns was awarded Marcello Mastroianni Award.